 - A gym where you’re encouraged to try to learn or do something new and out of your comfort zone, and you know you’ll be supported and not ridiculed for it, even if you fail.

-- A gym where you’re respected, regardless of your experience, body weight, shorts, shoes, or any other discriminatory factors…
+- A gym where you’re respected, regardless of your experience, body weight, shorts, shoes, or any other factors…

 It’s easy to claim to be a “Judgement-Free Zone” if you discriminate against others who aren’t like you!
-At Just Fitness we are about being an “Inclusive Zone”, and we think that Planet Fitness should rethink they’re marketing strategy!
+At Just Fitness we are about being an “Inclusive Zone”, and we think that Planet Fitness should rethink their marketing strategy!

 What are your thoughts on this topic?
 I’d love to hear them!